BradleyCanty/DIY-21700-Battery-System/README.md

 3) an off-vehicle charging station\
    [PUT IMAGE HERE]

+I attest that this is a complete and working system: I have built and tested multiple battery system configurations, and have 3D printed all CAD models to ensure they work as intended.

 ## Purpose
 The parametric nature of this system allows designing and building a battery system specific to your vehicle's requirements.
 As such, **the value add of this system is threefold:**
 1) you can use cells of your choice (i.e., can optimize for either power output or energy capacity) in a configuration suitable for your vehicle's operating envelope (battery configurations spanning from 6s3p to 12s6p)